 Develop advanced critical, analytical, Interdisciplinary and research skills in any aspect of social work.
-Our flexible course can be tailored to your individual interests.
+Our flexible course is tailored to your interests.

 overall student satisfaction in the National Student Survey 2015

 This course focuses on the complex issues and challenges of 21st century social work.